Dialogue: As topic

 The physicist David Bohm originated a related form of dialogue where a group of people talk together in order to explore their assumptions of thinking, meaning, communication, and social effects.
 This group consists of ten to thirty people who meet for a few hours regularly or a few continuous days.
 In a Bohm dialogue, dialoguers agree to leave behind debate tactics that attempt to convince and, instead, talk from their own experience on subjects that are improvised on the spot.

 In his influential works, Russian philosopher Mikhail Bakhtin provided an extralinguistic methodology for analysing the nature and meaning of dialogue:

 Dialogic relations have a specific nature: they can be reduced neither to the purely logical (even if dialectical) nor to the purely linguistic (compositional-syntactic) They are possible only between complete utterances of various speaking subjects...
 Where there is no word and no language, there can be no dialogic relations; they cannot exist among objects or logical quantities (concepts, judgments, and so forth).
 Dialogic relations presuppose a language, but they do not reside within the system of language.
 They are impossible among elements of a language.

 The Brazilian educationalist Paulo Freire, known for developing popular education, advanced dialogue as a type of pedagogy.
-Freire held that dialogued communication allowed students and teachers to learn from one another in an environment characterized by respect and equality.
+Freire held that dialogued communication allowed students and teachers to learn from one another in an environment characterised by respect and equality.
 A great advocate for oppressed peoples, Freire was concerned with praxis—action that is informed and linked to people's values.
 Dialogued pedagogy was not only about deepening understanding; it was also about making positive changes in the world: to make it better.

 As practice

 Dialogue is used as a practice in a variety of settings, from education to business.
 Influential theorists of dialogal education include Paulo Freire and Ramon Flecha.

-In the United States, an early form of dialogic learning emerged in the Great Books movement of the early to mid-20th century, which emphasized egalitarian dialogues in small classes as a way of understanding the foundational texts of the Western canon.
+In the United States, an early form of dialogic learning emerged in the Great Books movement of the early to mid-20th century, which emphasised egalitarian dialogues in small classes as a way of understanding the foundational texts of the Western canon.
 Institutions that continue to follow a version of this model include the Great Books Foundation, Shimer College in Chicago, and St. John's College in Annapolis and Santa Fe.